BOARD OF DIRECTORS

 George E. Massaro resumed the position of Vice Chairman of Huron's board in May 2010, a role in which he had previously served from March 2005 until July 2009.
 Mr. Massaro had assumed the role of Non-executive Chairman in July 2009, to assist the new management team upon the departure of the Company's former chairman.
 Mr. Massaro has served as a director since May 2004.
 In February 2009, Mr. Massaro ceased to be an employee of the Company.
 He had served as our Chief Operating Officer from June 2003 until March 2005.
 Mr. Massaro joined the Company in August 2002 as a managing director and subsequently became the leader of our Disputes and Investigations and Valuation Services practices.
 Previously, he served as the managing partner of Arthur Andersen LLP's 1,200-person New England practice from 1998 to 2002 and managing partner of the Boston office from 1995 to 1998.
 Mr. Massaro has served clients in the financial services and high-technology industries.
-Mr. Massaro serves as a director of Charles River Laboratories, a provider of research products and preclinical services for the biomedical community, where he serves as chairman of the audit committee.
-Mr. Massaro is also a director of Eastern Bank Corporation, an independent mutual bank holding company in New England, where he serves as chairman of the compensation committee.
-He is also a member of the board of trustees of Mount Auburn Hospital in Cambridge.
-In addition, Mr. Massaro is a member of the finance committee of the Archdiocese of Boston.
+Since 2003, Mr. Massaro has served as a director of Charles River Laboratories, a provider of research products and preclinical services for the biomedical community, where he serves as chairman of the audit committee.
+Until December 2017, he had served as a member of the board of trustees of Mount Auburn Hospital in Cambridge and as a member of the finance committee of the Archdiocese of Boston.
+In addition, he had served as a director of Eastern Bank Corporation, an independent mutual bank holding company in New England, from February 2003 until December 2017.
 Mr. Massaro received a B.A. in Accounting and Finance from Bentley College and an MBA from Babson College.

 James H. Roth

 James H. Roth has served as Chief Executive Officer of Huron Consulting Group Inc. and Huron Consulting Services LLC, our principal operating subsidiary, since July 2009.
 Mr. Roth was elected to Huron's board of directors in November 2009 and was appointed President of Huron in March 2011.
 Prior to his tenure as CEO, Mr. Roth was a managing director and practice leader of the Company's Higher Education consulting practice, which he grew into one of our largest organically grown practices.
 In 2009, he was appointed vice president of Huron’s Health and Education Consulting segment.
 As a founding member of Huron, Mr. Roth has guided and grown Huron’s Higher Education consulting practice to a position of preeminence in the industry.
 He has more than 35 years of consulting experience working with many of the premier research universities and academic medical centers across the United States and abroad.
-Under his leadership, the Company has been named one of Forbes’ Best Management Consulting Firms in 2016, Forbes’ America’s Best Employers in 2015 and 2016, and by Consulting magazine as one of the Best Firms to Work For from 2011 through 2016, and for the tenth year in a row, the Huron Healthcare practice has been ranked in the top five of Modern Healthcare’s list of Largest Healthcare Management Consulting Firms.
+Under his leadership, the Company has been named one of Forbes’ Best Management Consulting Firms in 2016 and 2017, Forbes’ America’s Best Employers in 2015 and 2016, and by Consulting magazine as one of the Best Firms to Work For from 2011 through 2017, and for ten years in a row, the Huron Healthcare practice was ranked in the top five of Modern Healthcare’s list of Largest Healthcare Management Consulting Firms.
 In 2014, Mr. Roth was appointed to the board of Shorelight Holdings LLC (d/b/a Shorelight Education), a U.S.-based company focused on partnering with leading nonprofit universities to increase access and retention of international students and boost institutional growth.
-Mr. Roth was also appointed to the board of AdVenture Interactive Corp. (d/b/a Keypath Education, formerly PlattForm), a leading provider of comprehensive marketing and enrollment management services to colleges and universities, in November 2014.
-Previously, he served on the board of Aviv REIT, a self-administered real estate investment trust specializing in skilled nursing facilities from March 2013 until April 2015, when the company merged with Omega Healthcare Investors, Inc. Mr. Roth also serves on the board of Gift of Adoption, a not-for-profit organization focused on providing initial financial support for families that are pursuing adoption.
-Mr. Roth received a B.A. in Political Science and Economics from Vanderbilt University and an MBA from Southern Methodist University.
+Mr. Roth was also appointed to the board of Keypath Education Holdings, LLC, a leading provider of comprehensive marketing and enrollment management services to colleges and universities, in November 2014.
+Mr. Roth also serves on the board of Gift of Adoption, a not-for-profit organization focused on providing initial financial support for families that are pursuing adoption.
+Previously, he served on the board of Aviv REIT, a self-administered real estate investment trust specializing in skilled nursing facilities from March 2013 until April 2015, when the company merged with Omega Healthcare Investors, Inc. Mr. Roth received a B.A. in Political Science and Economics from Vanderbilt University and an MBA from Southern Methodist University.

 James D. Edwards

 James D. Edwards was elected to our board of directors on October 12, 2004.
 Mr. Edwards retired in 2002 as managing partner—global markets of Arthur Andersen LLP, a position he had held since 1998.
-He began his career with Arthur Andersen LLP in 1964 and served in several positions after that time.
-Mr. Edwards is also a director of Crawford & Company, a global provider of claims adjustment and risk management solutions.
-He had previously served on the board of Cousins Properties Incorporated, a publicly held REIT, until May 2014.
-Mr. Edwards had also served on the board of Transcend Services, Inc., a provider of medical transcription services to the healthcare industry, until early 2012, and had served on the board of IMS Health Incorporated, a global provider of information solutions to the pharmaceutical and healthcare industries, until February 2010.
-Mr. Edwards received a B.S. in Accounting from Bob Jones University and is a member of the American Institute of Certified Public Accountants.
+He first began his career with Arthur Andersen LLP and served in several positions in which he developed significant financial expertise in public accounting and provided consulting services to a broad range of industries.
+Mr. Edwards previously served a lengthy tenure as a director of Crawford & Company, a public global provider of claims adjustment and risk management solutions.
+He had also served on the board of Cousins Properties Incorporated, a publicly held REIT, until May 2014.
+Mr. Edwards served on the board of Transcend Services, Inc., a provider of medical transcription services to the healthcare industry, until early 2012, and served on the board of IMS Health Incorporated, a global provider of information solutions to the pharmaceutical and healthcare industries, until February 2010.
+Mr. Edwards received a B.S. in Accounting from Bob Jones University and was a long-term member of the American Institute of Certified Public Accountants.